|Typical Coverage (per coat)||4 door sides per pack (totalling no more than 8m²)|

 Our Fire Door Paint upgrades normal timber flat panel, raised and fielded and ledged and braced doors to 30 minute fire resistance.
 Each pack contains sufficient primer, intumescent paint and undercoat to upgrade 4 door sides (including architrave and frame).
 The reason Rawlins Paints' Fire Door Paint system is finished with a coat of white undercoat is so that you can apply your own conventional topcoat in the colour and finish of your choice to ensure it matches your colour schemes and decor.
 If you are looking for a different door kit, please browse our Door Kit section for more products to upgrade fire doors.

 No special application skills are required to apply our products and we supply a Certificate of Supply, which must be signed by the applicator to confirm that the coating has been applied following manufacturer instructions and this is what can be presented to your authority on completion as proof of upgrading.
-We also supply with each purchase Fire Door identification stickers to apply to each upgraded door.

 Fire doors installed in all buildings can help to prevent deaths in the event of a fire, as well as assist firefighters to access the fire and to put it out.
 They also limit the spread of smoke and flames to other parts of the building.
 The precise legislation governing where fire doors for domestic properties are legally required is complicated and detailed, but as a general rule, multiple occupancy properties, such as blocks of flats, hotels, student accommodation, etc. are obliged to include more fire doors than detached houses are.
 This is because of the greater risk of the fire spreading to other people’s homes in multiple occupancy buildings.